AEC 2317 - Agricultural Economics

 Hours: 3

-(AGRI 1307) An introduction to the principles of plant growth, general crop production, and ornamental and production horticulture.
+(PLS 1307) An introduction to the principles of plant growth, plant morphology, crop development and production, tillage and soil conservation practices, pest management, crop improvement, and crops of the world.

 PLS 1315 - Introduction to Horticulture